Depression

 Medication

-Several types of antidepressants, including SSRIs, SNRIs and NDRIs, are used for treatment of depression.
+Several types of antidepressants, including SSRIs, SNRIs, and NDRIs, are used for the treatment of depression.
 They work by changing the levels of chemicals in your brain, often improving mood and decreasing anxiety.

 Your doctor will know which type is best for you based on other medications and symptoms.
 He or she will monitor you closely to see how you respond to medication and will tweak dosage or type if necessary.